 The Supreme Court has noted that ‘without barriers to entry it would presumably be impossible to maintain supra-competitive prices for an extended time’.
-Thus, a mere showing of substantial or even dominant market share may not be sufficient to support a Section 2 claim; ‘a firm cannot possess monopoly power in a market unless that market is also protected by significant barriers to entry’.
-Barriers to entry may include regulatory or legal licence requirements, high costs of capital, technological obstacles, control of an essential or superior resource, and intellectual property.
+Thus, a mere showing of substantial or even dominant market share may not be sufficient to support a Section 2 claim: ‘a firm cannot possess monopoly power in a market unless that market is also protected by significant barriers to entry’.
+Barriers to entry may include regulatory or legal licence requirements, high costs of capital, technological obstacles, control of an essential or superior resource and intellectual property.

 Monopoly power standing alone is not unlawful.
 Monopoly power resulting from ‘growth or development as a consequence of a superior product, business acumen, or historic accident’ does not violate Section 2.
 The Supreme Court has reasoned that it is ‘[t]he opportunity to charge monopoly prices – at least for a short period – [that] attracts ‘business acumen’ in the first place.’

-Instead, there must be something more – some ‘exclusionary conduct’ – in maintaining, enhancing, or achieving that monopoly power.
+Instead, there must be something more – some ‘exclusionary conduct’ – that resulted in defendant maintaining, enhancing, or achieving that monopoly power.
 The standard for showing such exclusionary conduct is fact dependent, and distinguishing between competitive and exclusionary conduct is often difficult.
 Indeed, ‘[d]efining the contours of this element . . . has been one of the most vexing questions in antitrust law.’